 - The boy held the baby.

-But in Greek, you just need to change a single letter!
+But in Greek, you just need to change the ending!

 Remember, you can tell almost everything about a Greek word by the ending of the word.
 Change the ending, you change everything.
 For example: